Search

 The Bible’s Answer

-The Bible’s answer to this question is no. Women’s ordination, the practice of women being ordained as Christian pastors (called and ordained ministers), is not biblical (1 Corinthians 14:33–35; 1 Timothy 2:11–14).
-Historically, the Christian church in all its denominations has never ordained women as pastors for biblical reasons.
-Women’s ordination is a new phenomenon which began in the 20th century—primarily in Europe during World War II, when there was a shortage of pastors.
-From that time onwards, this unbiblical practice has not only stayed in certain denominations, but spread to many others, and has become increasingly popular nowadays due to the influence of secular social justice movements.
+The Bible’s answer to this question is no. Women’s ordination, the practice of women being ordained as pastors, is not biblical (1 Corinthians 14:33–35; 1 Timothy 2:11–14).
+Historically, the Christian Church in all its denominations has never ordained women as pastors for biblical reasons.
+In Early Church times, some heretical Gnostic groups did have women priests, similar to the many pagan religions of the time, but all these groups were rejected by the Christian Church.
+Within the Church itself, women’s ordination is a new phenomenon which occurred in the 20th century—mainly in Europe during World War II, when there was a shortage of pastors.
+From that time onwards, this practice has not only stayed in certain denominations, but spread to many others, and has become increasingly popular nowadays due to the influence of secular social justice movements.

-However, this is no reason to change church doctrines.
-The Bible alone is the standard for all Christian doctrines, not cultural trends (1 Corinthians 4:6; Acts 17:11; 2 Timothy 1:13).
-As Christians, we should let the Bible interpret how we view our culture, rather than let our culture interpret how we view the Bible (Acts 5:29).
-If we do the latter, then our doctrines will constantly change each time society changes, and we would never know the truth.
-This is very dangerous and could even affect our salvation if we are not careful (1 Timothy 1:18–20).
+The thing to keep in mind when discussing women’s ordination, or any other controversial issue within the Church, is that the Bible alone is the ultimate standard for all Christian doctrines and beliefs, not cultural trends or even tradition (1 Corinthians 4:6; Acts 17:11; 2 Timothy 1:13).
+As Christians, we should let the Bible inform how we view our culture, rather than let our culture inform how we view the Bible (Acts 5:29).
+If we do the latter, then we are not truly letting God teach us, our doctrines will constantly change each time society changes, and we would never know the truth.
+Going down such a path is very dangerous and could even affect our salvation if we are not careful (1 Timothy 1:18–20).
 Knowing this, then, how do we approach this topic biblically?
 What does the Bible say about the ordination of pastors and the pastoral ministry?

 The Bible Forbids the Ordination of Women